 NEW SOUTH WALES

 Chapel Hill, Berambing (Blue Mountains): This quaint chapel is nestled in the serene Blue Mountains bushland and is a stunning place to tie the knot.
-The Chapel Hill Retreat property is also home to glorious reception, garden and photoshoot locations, making it an ideal destination for those who wish to experience the entirety of their wedding day at the one spot.
+The Chapel Hill Retreat property is also home to a glorious reception and garden with plenty photoshoot locations, making it an ideal destination for those who wish to experience the entirety of their wedding day at the one spot.

 Old St. Thomas, Narrellan (Sydney): Unique to Sydney, this heritage listed chapel features the original stained glass windows and pews as when it was built in 1884.
 This makes for an incredibly atmospheric and vintage aesthetic, ideal for a rustic inspired wedding.